What is Michael Mann’s net worth?

 In 2022, Mann directed the first episode of the crime series Tokyo Vice for HBO Max, and with Meg Gardiner, he released Heat 2 as a novel, following events that happened before and after the film.

-Fortunately, we do know how much some of his most acclaimed films have earned, which can help give you an idea of how successful he has been.
+Despite his net worth, little information has been made public about Michael Mann’s career earnings.
+Fortunately, we do know how much some of his most acclaimed films have earned, which can help give you an idea of his success.

 - Michael Mann’s film The Insider earned $60.28 million worldwide in 1999.